Brenton G. Hayden

 Brenton G. Hayden is an American entrepreneur.
-He is most well known for founding and serving as chief executive officer of Renters Warehouse.
+He is the founder and chief executive officer of Renters Warehouse.
 Hayden founded Renters Warehouse during the real estate market downturn in 2007.
 In 2015, the company reported revenues of $15 million, up 184 percent from the last three years.

 Early career

 In high school, Hayden was a stock boy at a Lunds grocery store where he rose to shift supervisor.
 He became a full-time territory manager for Kellogg’s at 19, before resigning citing company politics.
 Shortly after, his father, who at the time worked as a truck driver, loaned him $3,000 to take a course on real estate.
 Upon completion he worked for two other local agencies, then founded Hot Properties Real Estate.

 Hayden completed the Entrepreneurial Development Program at the MIT Sloan School of Management in 2011.
 In 2012, he attended the Real Estate Management Program at Harvard Business School.
 He performs as host and producer of two real estate-related radio shows in the Twin Cities.
 Brenton sold his first franchise in January 2010 to Kevin Ortner, now CEO.
 He was named “Young Entrepreneur of the Year” in 2010.